shadden/celmech/docs/canonical_transformations.rst

          \pmb{P} = (T^{-1})^\mathrm{T} \cdot \pmb{p}
     \end{eqnarray}

-  where :math:`T` is a user-specified invertible matrix.
+  where :math:`T` is a user-specified invertible matrix (useful for constructing new angles from linear combinations of old angles).

 - :meth:`~celmech.canonical_transformations.CanonicalTransformation.from_poincare_angles_matrix`
   takes a :class:`~celmech.poincare.Poincare` instance as input, along with an